MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-buttons.md

 ![Action for a button in Power BI](media/desktop-buttons/power-bi-button-action.png)

-The options for button actions are:
+Here are the options for button actions:

-* Back
-* Bookmark
-* Drill through (preview)
-* Page navigation
-* Q&A
-* Web URL

-Selecting **Back** returns the user to the previous page of the report.
+- **Back** returns the user to the previous page of the report.
 This is useful for drill-through pages.

-Selecting **Bookmark** presents the report page that's associated with a bookmark that is defined for the current report.
+- **Bookmark** presents the report page that's associated with a bookmark that is defined for the current report.
 Learn more about [bookmarks in Power BI](desktop-bookmarks.md).

-Selecting **Drill through (preview)** creates a button that navigates the user to a drill-through page filtered to their selection.
+- **Drill through (preview)** navigates the user to a drill-through page filtered to their selection, without using bookmarks.
 Learn more about [drill through in Power BI reports](desktop-drillthrough.md)

-Selecting **Page navigation** creates a button that navigates the user to a different page within the report without using bookmarks.
-See **Create page navigation** in this article for details.
+- **Page navigation** navigates the user to a different page within the report, also without using bookmarks.
+See [Create page navigation](#create-page-navigation) in this article for details.

-Selecting **Q&A** from the drop-down presents a **Q&A Explorer** window.
+- **Q&A** opens a **Q&A Explorer** window.

 Certain buttons have a default action selected automatically.
 For example, the **Q&A** button type automatically selects **Q&A** as the default action.
 You can learn more about **Q&A Explorer** by checking out [this blog post](https://powerbi.microsoft.com/blog/power-bi-desktop-april-2018-feature-summary/#Q&AExplorer).